WilsonPhooYK/weather-app-mq/README.md

 1. Build with `yarn build`.
 2. Pull this repo: [weather-app-test](https://github.com/WilsonPhooYK/weather-app-test).
 This repo has GitHub pages activated for this project.
-3. Copy the contents of the build folder `dist` into the repo and commit to `main` branch.
+3. Replace the contents of the build folder `dist` into the repo and commit to `main` branch.
 GitHub pages should deploy automatically in a moment.
 4. View the live Weather App [here](https://wilsonphooyk.github.io/weather-app-test/).